Black Tiger Sex Machine

 Black Tiger Sex Machine, often abbreviated BTSM, are a Canadian electronic music trio based in Montreal, Quebec.
 The trio are the label heads for Kannibalen Records, which has signed such artists as Kai Wachi, Apashe, Dabin and Lektrique.
-BTSM specialize in aggressive, dark electronic music, as well as a live show that extends beyond a DJ performance.
+BTSM specialize in aggressive, dark electronic music, as well as a live show that extends beyond a typical DJ performance.
 The trio are Marc Chagnon, Julien Maranda and Patrick Barry.
 The group wear illuminated tiger helmets during their live shows.

 Live show

 Black Tiger Sex Machine perform a live show as a three piece band.
 They utilize a central mixer, drum machines, launchpads and keyboards, with a lighting setup that is synced with their music, including the LED lighting on their tiger helmets.
 They have performed at Ultra Music Festival, Lollapalooza, Bonnaroo, TomorrowWorld, Electric Daisy Carnival, Electric Forest, Electric Zoo, SXSW, Escape, Evolve, Lost Lands, Paradiso, crush, Osheaga, Ile Soniq, Igloofest, Shambhala, Big Dub, and Decadence.
 Currently, BTSM are signed to United Talent Agency, after UTA acquired BTSM's previous agency Circle Talent Agency.